Understanding the Discovery Phase in software development: Part 1

 When and how to conduct a Discovery Phase?

 At first glance, the Discovery Phase might seem like an optional step — something that can be skipped to save time or money.
-However, as highlighted by the Project Management Institute, initiating IT projects without a thorough planning phase can lead to scope misalignment and increased risks.
-In practice, this phase often proves to be the very element that determines a project's success.
+In practice, it often proves to be the very element that determines a project’s success.
+Here are the signs that skipping it would dramatically increase the risk of failure:

 - Numerous external integrations.
 Each integration is a potential source of risk: technical, organizational, or legal.
 Working with third-party systems demands a clear understanding of protocols, data formats, synchronization schedules, and potential limitations.
 All of this must be studied and clarified during Discovery.